-Choosing one keyword associated with the study of Young Adult Literature, Media, and Culture, you will write a 2-3 page (500-750 words), double-spaced definitional paper in which you thoroughly define or conceptually map your chosen keyword.
-Citations external to the course are expected.
-Please selected one of the following keywords:
+Choosing one keyword associated with the study of Children's literature, you will write a 2-3 page (500-750 words), double-spaced definitional paper in which you thoroughly define or conceptually map your chosen keyword in 3 primary sections (described below).
+For examples of professional keywords paper, see African American, Latino/a, Tomboy.
+(These are written by professors, so look to them for structure and citational ideas; Expectations for you are different).
+Please select from one of the following keywords or selected one of your own choosing (confirm with Teaching Team first):